 With approximately 250,000 residents, Cumberland County is one of the smaller third-class counties in the Commonwealth of Pennsylvania, but it is one of the best places for opportunity.
 A cause and effect of financial growth is our booming population, bringing new people and new demands of our local government.
 Visionary long-term planning needs to guide us there.

-Miller knows that much of the county’s budget is based off grants from Harrisburg.
+Miller knows that much of the county’s budget is based on grants from Harrisburg.
 He has a working relationship with all our members of the state legislature, and he plans to continue collaborating with them to fully fund state-mandated services with the resources necessary to properly serve Cumberland County’s citizens.

 Jake looks to join our senior citizens and other pillars of our community to guide our next generation, ensuring Cumberland County is a just as great a place to call home in the centuries to come.